juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 published: false
 ---

 In this blog post, I'm going to explain how you can create a complete machine learning pipeline that solves the problem of telling weather or not a person is showing is teeth, I will show the main challenges that I faced implementing this task.
+Specifically I'm going to use a convination of OpenCV computer-vision models for face detection with a convolutional neural network for teeth recognition.

 Main challenges:
 1. Finding datasets where people are showing their teeth or not and tailoring them to the problem